Business

 Fabricate the cookie

 By far the most technically challenging attack is fabricating a cookie that will validate on the application server and has the values you want (this is only applicable to applications that have non-random data in their session cookies).
 This will require knowledge of how the application server is generating the session ids (which is typically reduced to knowing which framework a website uses) and if the cookie contains any other data you'd like to modify.
 A group of people from Credera and I captured the flag on Stripe's CTF 2.0, and we actually employed this attack during the challenge.
 It wasn't the intended way to beat the level, but it worked nonetheless.
+For more information on how to actually fabricate a cookie to attack Sinatra apps, you can see the blog post.

 Three common protection strategies against session fixation